 Increasingly, efforts are being made to overhaul and integrate the policy processes affecting food systems.

 In Europe, IPES-Food has assembled a diverse array of food systems actors to work toward a 'Common Food Policy.'
-The goal is to bring a range of poorly aligned policies (agriculture, trade, environment, development, food safety…) under one roof, to refocus them on clear and consistent objectives, and to drive a transition to sustainability.
+The vision, articulated in IPES-Food's report 'Towards a Common Food Policy for the EU', is to bring a range of poorly aligned policies (agriculture, trade, environment, development, food safety…) under one roof, to refocus them on clear and consistent objectives, and to drive a transition to sustainability.

 Q&A: Why does the EU need a Common Food Policy